dskhanirfan/multiclass-glass-classification-and-REST-API/README.md

   export FLASK_APP=operationlize.py
   flask run

-On another terminal:
   python operationlize.py

+in another terminal: python run.py
+OR
-  run the last block of code in notebook to see the API work
+run the last block of code in jupyter notebook to see the API work

   url = "http://localhost:5000/predictions"
   data = json.dumps({'id':'139'})